Krestle80/cardCity/README.md

 ## Installation
-You can git clone it off gitHub.
-Right now there is still a game breaking bug with the Ai.
-After it is fixed I will deploy to gitHub pages.
+Play the game on its Github deployment [Here](https://krestle80.github.io/cardCity/), or clone it off of GitHub and open the index.html file in your browser
 ## Usage Information
-I will have a tutorial section in game.
-Right now I am mostly just trying to get the base mechanics in place.
-The game isnt yet playable
+The entire game so far is point and click.
+Right now sometimes the ai causes a major bug that errors out the game, I'm working on smoothing it out, but if something does happen a quick reload will fix it, at the cost of all of your progress
 ## License
 Boost Software License - Version 1.0 - August 17th, 2003